smn-riaz/neptune-devtest/README.md

 # Neptune Dev Test

-A simple web app designed for the Neptune Dev Test.
+Gemini AI integrated web app designed for the Neptune Dev Test.
 Built with Next.js and TypeScript, this app accepts natural language queries and returns a synthesized list of service providers (dog groomers) with ratings, prices, and a custom Neptune Score.
 The UI is responsive and optimized for both desktop and mobile.

 ---